Alexandcooling/CS2-CFGs/README.md

 This was found by @BurgerEater3 i just bashed it into neat lil config i made and slapped on some neat features. theres also a warmup config you can use for practice, optional though.

+TO BE CLEAR:
+This config may get you an input automation kick, but does not require any exterior software. these are all in-game settings.